Matthew VanDyke: Prisoner of war

 On 13 March 2011, VanDyke was struck on the head during an ambush in Brega and lost his memory of what happened.
 VanDyke regained consciousness briefly during his transport from Brega to a prison, which he believes was in Sirte.
 He was interrogated and told he would never see America again.

 Sometime within the next 24–48 hours VanDyke was flown to Tripoli, where he was imprisoned in the Maktab al-Nasser prison in the Abu Salim district of Tripoli.
 VanDyke was held in solitary confinement, in a 1.2m x 2.2m (4 ft x 7 ft) cell with a small skylight in the ceiling.
 He was fed and allowed to use the toilet three times a day, but was not allowed outside or given anything to read or other materials.
-VanDyke also suffered the psychological effects of solitary confinement.

-After 85 days VanDyke was blindfolded, handcuffed, and transported to Abu Salim prison, where he would spend the next 81 days, also in solitary confinement.
+After 85 days, VanDyke was blindfolded, handcuffed, and transported to Abu Salim prison, where he would spend the next 81 days, also in solitary confinement.
 The psychological torture of the solitary confinement was made worse by VanDyke's obsessive-compulsive disorder.
-Prisoners broke the lock off his cell on August 24, 2011 and he escaped prison.
+Prisoners broke the lock off his cell on August 24, 2011, and he escaped prison.
 Free from prison, VanDyke stayed at the home of a fellow escapee for a few days before relocating to the Corinthia Hotel Tripoli as a guest of the National Transitional Council, and spoke to reporters about his experience as a prisoner of war.

 International media coverage

 Shortly after his capture was reported, he was incorrectly described by the media as a freelance journalist.
 Several non-governmental organizations (NGOs), including the Committee to Protect Journalists, attempted to pressure the Gaddafi government on his behalf.
 On May 25, Deputy Libyan Foreign Minister Khaled Kaim said he had no information about VanDyke.
 In early August, after nearly five months of denials, the Gaddafi government finally admitted that VanDyke was in custody, but would not allow anyone to speak with or visit him, and would not reveal which prison he was being held in.
 Human Rights Watch visited Abu Salim prison and asked if VanDyke was being held there.
 Prison officials denied that he was there, when in fact he was.

-VanDyke also stated that he would not leave Libya until the country was free and all cities were liberated from Gaddafi's forces.
-He also said he would not leave until all rebel Prisoners of War (POWs) being held by Gaddafi forces were rescued from prison, including the three rebel fighters he was captured with.
+Following his escape from prison, VanDyke stated that he would not leave Libya until the country was free and all cities were liberated from Gaddafi's forces.
+He also committed to not leaving until all rebel Prisoners of War (POWs) being held by Gaddafi forces were rescued from prison, including the three rebel fighters he was captured with.
+He honored both commitments, remaining in Libya and fighting in the war, and not leaving Libya until Gaddafi was defeated and all prisoners of war were freed.

 VanDyke has been compared to foreign fighters of the International Brigades during the Spanish Civil War.
 He appears regularly in the media as a media personality and media commentator.